shabin5785/Golang_notes/Go_2.md

 direc tly compare two arrays of that typ e using the == operator, which rep orts whether all corresponding elements are equal.

+-When a function is cal le d, a copy of each argument value is assig ned to the corresponding parameter variable, so the function receives a copy, not the original.
+Passing large arrays in this way can be inefficient, and any changes that the function makes to array elements affect only the copy, not the original.
+In this regard, Go treats arrays like any other typ e, but this behavior is dif ferent from languages that implicitly pass arrays by reference.Of course, we can explicitly pass a pointer to an array so that any modifications the function makes to array elements will be visible to the cal ler.

+-